Updated on 8/17/22 to include Google Analytics 4 content.

 Good choices for secondary goals include:

-Lesser Leads.
 You might also have other forms on your site that have fewer fields or a generic “contact us” form that really doesn’t give you any sort of implied intent on the part of the user.
-These might create leads which require more vetting on the part of the sales team.
+These might create leads that require more vetting on the part of the sales team.

-Registrations for Free Events.
-As with gated assets, you might provide tickets to a meetup in exchange for an email or a social follow.
+As with gated assets, you might provide tickets to a meetup in exchange for an email or a follow on social.

 Lastly, we have goals that indicate a higher level of engagement from the visitor to your site or app, but do not constitute a contact or a sale.

-Average Session Duration.
-I’m generally not a fan of pageview or time on site based goals.
+I’m generally not a fan of pageview or time on site-based goals.
 More pageviews can indicate a person is lost on your site and can’t find what they need.
 Higher time on site could mean they stepped away from their laptop to make a sandwich.
 But when you add some qualifiers and look at averages across your entire visitor base, they can become more helpful.
 Look for users who exceed 3x the site average (excluding bounces).

 So you’ve established these goals.
 Now what?
 Your data is only as valuable as what you do with it, and here are some ideas for action: